🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Tips for resolution-aware trading

-• Monitor the UMA dispute dashboard for contested markets
+• Track the UMA dispute tracker for contested outcomes

-Trade markets with clear resolution criteria on PolyGram.
+Engage with markets featuring unambiguous resolution parameters on PolyGram.
 Start trading on PolyGram →